vibeus/vibe-website/content/documents/how-to-homeschooling.md

 ---
 url: /how-to-homeschooling/
-title: &title How a Smart Whiteboard Can Make Homeschooling Easier
+title: &title How to Homeschooling
+description: Looking for the basics of homeschooling?
+Check out our guide to the basics
 content_link_target_blank: true

 hero: